7 Secrets for Setting and Communicating Priorities at Work

 - Review changes.

 At HSI, the leadership team takes turns recording a monthly update video.
-We utilize our own eLearning authoring tool to create the video and deploy via our HSI LMS so we can track the views (as mentioned above).
 Sometimes we hide a surprise quiz or challenge in the description or at the end of the video to add some engagement and fun!

 We review the goals and report accomplishments from each department.
 With offices in Kansas City and St. Louis, MO, these updates have helped everyone stay connected and focused.
 In addition, we do two all-employee meetings a year, one in each location.
 Face-to-face time is a lot of fun and strengthens relationships.
 It also gives us a chance to brainstorm in larger groups and participate in team building exercises.